Sydney-18/First-Repo/README.md

-This is my repository and file.
+#About me

+This is my about me project.
+It's not *everything* about me, but it's a start.